Embassy of Sweden, Tokyo: History

+In May 1944, the Swedish legation in Tokyo was evacuated together with the legations and embassies of other countries.
+The neutral powers were moved to the resort town of Karuizawa, about 150 km northwest of Tokyo.
+For the Swedish legation, however, this evacuation did not mean that operations in Tokyo ceased.
+Only the European officials were moved to Karuizawa, the Japanese staff were allowed to remain and work in Tokyo under the direction of two Swedish officials, who took it in turns to serve in the capital for a week at a time.
+At the beginning of 1945, 19 Europeans were employed at the Swedish legation, along with a numerous staff of Japanese men and women.

+In the 1930s, a group of Swedish businessmen were dissatisfied with the Swedish representation in Japan and collected almost SEK 500,000 so that the Swedish state could buy a plot of land in Roppongi, Tokyo.
+This was materialised when a new embassy was inaugurated in Roppongi in 1959.
+Two years prior, in 1957, both Sweden and Japan raised the status of their missions to embassies.
+Until 1959 the residence was located at 22 Nishi-machi, Azabu, Minato-ku and the chancery was located at »Kikai Boeki Kaikan», rooms 505 & 506, No. 3, 7-chome, Tamachi, Akasaka, Minato-ku.
+The address from 1 June 1959 was Azabu-Ichibeicho, Minato-ku.

 The embassy has been located in the same place in Roppongi since 1959 when the Swedish government received the land as a gift from a group of Swedish representatives.
 From the 1968, address was 3-go, 10-ban, 1-chome, Roppongi, Minato-ku.
 In the 1980s, part of the plot was sold and thus a new embassy needed to be built.
 The new and current embassy was inaugurated in 1991.
 The embassy is located in the Shiroyama Hills and has a terrace-shaped structure that sweeps up from two floors in an arch to a height of nine floors.
 The building comprises premises for the chancery, residence, trade office and an office for the Swedish Agency for Growth Policy Analysis, Growth Analysis (Myndigheten för tillväxtpolitiska utvärderingar och analyser, Tillväxtanalys).
 In addition, there are about 20 apartments, of which about half are used as housing for embassy' staff.
 From the autumn of 2013, external tenants will also rent offices and some apartments.

+During the summer of 2023, the embassy temporarily moved to the ARK Mori Building in Akasaka due to renovation work expected to be completed in 2026.

+Staff and tasks

+Staff

+The Swedish Embassy in Tokyo has approximately 30 employees across various functions, including the ambassador, political and environmental officers, economic and trade officials, cultural and public diplomacy staff, consular and administrative personnel, defence attaché staff, and members of the Office of Innovation and Research.
+Additionally, Business Sweden is represented at the embassy.